- What is Bankruptcy?

 Bankruptcy will remain on your credit report for up to 10 years.

 Don’t be embarrassed.
 Bankruptcy is a law that was put into place to protect people from their creditors.
 It is a legal way to wipe out or reorganize your debt.
 Millions of people take advantage of this law every year.
 People lose jobs, get sick, or just simply accrue too much debt to be paid back.
 If you call us for a free consultation, we promise to treat you with kindness and respect.
 We treat our clients the way we would want to be treated if we were experiencing legal problems.
 In fact, many of my clients after their cases ended have told me that they wished they contacted me to file for Bankruptcy years ago.

-Call one of the experienced attorneys at Ellis B. Klein & Associates for a free consultation.
+Call one of the experienced attorneys at Klein Burdett & Associates for a free consultation.
 We have helped thousands of clients get a fresh financial start over the last 20+ years in practice.
 We will gladly answer all of your questions and we will even quote you a fee and a flexible payment plan right over the phone.
 Stop the harassing phone calls, stop the stress and achieve financial freedom.

 Stop Harassing Phone Calls

 Stop Mortgage Foreclosure